Lu Parker

-Frances Louise Parker (born April 16, 1968) is an American journalist, Miss USA 1994 winner, animal rights advocate, and motivational speaker.
+Frances Louise Parker (born April 16, 1968) is an American journalist, animal rights advocate, motivational speaker and beauty pageant titleholder who was crowned Miss USA 1994 and represented the United States at Miss Universe 1994 where she placed Top 6.

 Early life

 Born in Anderson, South Carolina, Parker attended the College of Charleston, where she was a sister of Alpha Delta Pi and received a Bachelor of Arts degree in English and was later named Alumnus of the Year.
 She then went on to receive a Master of Arts in Education from The Citadel.

 After graduating, Parker taught English literature at North Charleston and Middleton High Schools.
 Lu has been presented with the Order of the Palmetto, the highest civilian honor given in the state of South Carolina, and has been recognized in the South Carolina Congressional Record twice as an outstanding South Carolinian.

 Her first television broadcasting job was for WCSC-TV in Charleston, South Carolina, where she was an education reporter and fill-in anchor.

 Pageantry

 After winning Miss South Carolina USA, Parker competed at Miss USA 1994.
 She came into the semi-finals in first place, having won all three preliminary competitions.
 After the semi-finals, she went into the Top 6 in second place.
 After the judges' question, she just made the cut in the final three in third place, eventually becoming the third South Carolinian to be crowned Miss USA.
 She continued on to compete in the 1994 Miss Universe Pageant in Manila, Philippines, where she placed among the top 6 finalists.
+Her national costume was an astronaut.

 In 2016, she was one of the judges at the Miss Teen USA 2016 pageant, at The Venetian Theatre, Las Vegas, Nevada.
 Parker has authored a book on pageantry titled Catching the Crown: The Source for Pageant Competition.